marick/nh/prototypes/p003_test_first/JARGON.md

 affordances (perhaps for the app-animal itself, perhaps for the user).

-In implementation terms, Affordance Land can send affordances into the *network* when the app-animal *focuses* on it.
-These are messages that are requested: "I am focused on the text of this paragraph;
+In implementation terms, Affordance Land can send affordances into the *network* of *clusters* when the app-animal *focuses* on it.
+These are of two types:

-please send any relevant affordances into the network."
-But affordances can also be generated asynchronously, by "noticing something out of the corner of my eye".
+* affordances that are requested: "I am focused on the text of this paragraph; please send any relevant affordances into the network."

+* But affordances can also be generated asynchronously, by "noticing something out of the corner of my eye".
 For example, movement of the cursor into a new paragraph will generate an affordance that causes the app animal to focus on that new paragraph.